 Parliament of clothes: moving from fashion victims towards clothing citizens

-An ongoing artistic research project developed as a service design that consists of practices of workshop interventions.
+Parliament of clothes is an ongoing artistic research project consisting of participatory practices through workshops.
 The process to be described here started by collecting “naked clothes” from personal archives, second-hand shops and popular high-street retail shops; and identifying “naked spaces” that function as a vehicle of engagement to start dialogues, embodied explorations and development of counter-narratives for fashioning of everyday life.
 The concept of “naked” in this research should be understood as matter that is liberated from the brand-logic mechanisms usually employed by fashion to promote and sell clothes.
 As a result, it creates awareness and reclaims agency among the participants of the interventions.
-Therefore, it stimulates the experience with the unseen, untold, unfelt, uncharted dimensions of fashion while unfolding the perception of conventionally unregarded properties of matter.
-This approach catalyses conscience and knowledge thrusting the participants to emerge with a renewed perspective.
+Therefore, it stimulates the experience with the unseen, untold, unfelt, uncharted dimensions of fashion while unfolding the perception of conventionally disregarded properties of matter.
+This approach catalyses awareness and knowledge, making participants emerge with a renewed perspective on material agency.

 Through these interventions, I aim to demonstrate what clothing and other materials of fashion do, instead of focusing on what they look like.
 This approach enables fashion to be perceived as a process, instead of a fixed concept.